bsikar/bsikar/README.md

 <h1>Hi there, I'm Brighton</h1>

 <h2>About Me</h2>
 Hi, I'm Brighton Sikarskie, a passionate self-taught programmer who is interested in backend and embedded systems development.
-I am majoring in Electronic Systems Engineering Technology (ESET) at Texas ATM.
+I am majoring in Electronic Systems Engineering Technology (ESET) at Texas A&M.

 <h2>Finished Projects</h2>